ny-collins/dbwork/README.md

 # 🍽️ DBWork - Recipe Management API

 Welcome to **DBWork**, a simple and clean RESTful API for managing recipes.
-This project is designed as a beginner-friendly backend system using Node.js, Express, and MongoDB.
+This project is designed as a beginner-friendly full-stack app using Node.js, Express, MongoDB, and a lightweight HTML/CSS/JavaScript frontend.

-> This project is perfect for learning backend development concepts like API routing, MongoDB integration, request handling, and project structure organization.
+> This project is perfect for learning backend development, API design, and how to connect frontends to backends using real-world practices.

 ---

 ## 🚀 Features

+- Full CRUD operations (Create, Read, Update, Delete)
-- Create and store recipes in a MongoDB database
+- MongoDB database with Mongoose schema
-- Retrieve a list of all recipes
-- Error handling and request logging
-- Environment variable management with dotenv
-- Modular and scalable project structure
+- Express backend with structured controllers and middleware
+- Frontend using plain HTML/CSS/JavaScript
+- Live reload support using nodemon
+- CORS enabled for safe frontend-backend communication
+- Modern, responsive UI styling
+- Logger middleware that cleanly prints request method, path, and body
+- Static homepage served directly from Express

 ---

 ## 🛠️ Technologies Used

 - **Node.js** — JavaScript runtime environment
-- **Express.js** — Web framework for Node.js
+- **Express.js** — Backend web framework
-- **MongoDB** — NoSQL database
+- **MongoDB Atlas** — Cloud NoSQL database
-- **Mongoose** — Elegant MongoDB object modeling
+- **Mongoose** — Object modeling for MongoDB
-- **dotenv** — Load environment variables securely
+- **dotenv** — Securely store credentials
+- **cors** — Cross-origin request support
-- **nodemon** — Development utility to auto-restart server on changes
+- **nodemon** — Auto-restarts the server during development
+- **Vanilla JS + HTML + CSS** — Clean and modern UI

 ---